Tresjs/cientos/docs/guide/abstractions/animated-sprite.md

 ## `anchor`

-The `anchor` allow you to control how differently sized source images "grow" and "shrink".
+The `anchor` controls how differently sized source images "grow" and "shrink".
 Namely, they "grow out from" and "shrink towards" the anchor. `[0, 0]` places the anchor at the top left corner of the `<AnimatedSprite />`. `[1,1]` places the anchor at the bottom right corner.
 By default, the anchor is placed at `[0.5, 0.5]` i.e., the center.

 Below is a simple animation containing differently sized source images.
 The anchor is visible at world position `0, 0, 0`.
 <DocsDemo>